The Call , 2022.

-The Call , a short ethnographic fictional film is set in the 1960's on the steps of the Fisher Fine Arts Library, University of Pennsylvania.
-It imagines a quiet convergence between my mother, a young nursing student from Iloilo Philippines, and composer Maryanne Amacher, who was studying composition with Karlheinz Stockhausen at the time.
-UPenn marked my mother’s first landing place on American soil and the beginning of what she later discretely said were her first memories of happiness.
+An ethnographic fiction set in the 1960's on the steps of the Fisher Fine Arts Library at the University of Pennsylvania, The Call imagines a convergence between my mother, a young nursing student from Iloilo Philippines, and composer Maryanne Amacher, who studied composition with Stockhausen at the time.
+UPenn marked my mother’s first home on American soil, a beginning of what she discretely said were her first memories of happiness.
 She never spoke of her childhood in the Philippines.

-In the absence of those stories and within the impossibility of fully knowing her, the film works through speculation, sound, and absence.
-The Call listens to friendship, migration, maternal silence, and interior life as intertwined forms of transmission.
+In the absence of those stories and within the impossibility of fully knowing her, The Call listens to friendship, migration, maternal silence, and interior life as intertwined forms of transmission.

 Credits